Universality in volume law entanglement of pure quantum states: Acknowledgement

 \section{Acknowledgement}

 The authors thank J.~Eisert, F.~Pollmann, T.~Grover, M.~Oshikawa, T.~Sagawa, T.~Takayanagi, and H.~Tasaki for their valuable discussions.
 The authors thank T.~N.~Ikeda and K.~Kawaguchi for their in-depth readings of the manuscript.
-The authors gratefully acknowledge the hospitality of the Yukawa Institute for Theoretical Physics at Kyoto University, where this work was initiated during the long-term workshop ``Quantum Information in String Theory and Many-body Systems''.
+The authors gratefully acknowledge the hospitality of the Yukawa Institute for Theoretical Physics at Kyoto University, where this work was initiated during the long-term workshop YITP-T-16-01 ``Quantum Information in String Theory and Many-body Systems''.
 HF, YON and SS also gratefully acknowledge the hospitality of the Kavli Institute for Theoretical Physics, where this work was improved and supported in part by the National Science Foundation under Grant No. NSF PHY-1125915.
-The authors are supported by JSPS KAKENHI Grant Numbers JP16J04752, JP16J01135, 15J11250 and JP16J01143.
+The authors are supported by JSPS KAKENHI Grant Numbers JP16J04752, JP16J01135, JP15J11250 and JP16J01143, and by World Premier International Research Center Initiative (WPI), MEXT, Japan.
 HF and YON also acknowledge support from the ALPS program and MW from the FMSP program, both under ``The Program for Leading Graduate Schools'' of JSPS.